 Water consumption data is collected on a regular basis.
-The reporting does not cover the complete water consumption from our Danish properties.
+The reporting does not cover the complete water consumption from our Danish properties and no data for Iceland, since water consumption generally is not measured in Iceland.
 We are currently implementing processess to collect this in the upcoming years.
 The water consumption for the Czech Republic is estimated based on the previous year's consumption.